 Private insurance or Medicare are your primary options for healthcare coverage in retirement.
-Due to its affordability, most will choose to enroll in Medicare once they turn 65 or when their employer benefits cease.
+Since it’s cheap you’ll likely enroll in Medicare once you turn 65 or when your employer benefits cease.

 - Medicare Part A is hospital insurance.
 Most do not pay a monthly premium for Part A. 10 years (40 quarters) of Medicare tax contributions qualify you for premium-free coverage.
 Premiums vary if you contributed for less than 40 quarters.

 - Medicare Part B is medical insurance.
 If you qualify for premium-free Part A, then you can safely expect to qualify for Part B coverage.
 Part B requires enrollment and comes with a monthly premium.
 Some choose to defer enrollment if still receiving employer (or spouse employer) benefits.
 Not to worry, there are no penalties for deferral.
 For 2019, the standard premium is $135.50.

 - Medicare Part C – this is a value-added plan covering A & B plus additional services.